lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 until `transfer` is done.
 The `use` call ensures that the semaphore will be released under any circumstances, whatever the result of `transfer` (success, error, or cancellation).
-As the 'release' parts in the `Resource` instances are now blocked on the same semaphore, we can be sure that streams are closed only after `transfer` is over, _i.e._ we have implemented mutual exclusion of `transfer` execution and resources releasing.
+As the 'release' parts in the `Resource` instances are now semantically blocked on the same semaphore, we can be sure that streams are closed only after `transfer` is over, _i.e._ we have implemented mutual exclusion of `transfer` execution and resources releasing.

 Mark that while the `IO` returned by `copy` is cancelable (because so are `IO` instances returned by `Resource.use`), the `IO` returned by `transfer` is not.